arithmetric/aws-lambda-ses-forwarder/README.md

 override the default config settings, change the order in which to process tasks, and add functions as custom tasks.

-The overrides object should may have the following keys:
+The overrides object may have the following keys:
 - `config`: An object that defines the S3 storage location and mapping for email forwarding.
 - `log`: A function that accepts log messages for reporting.
 By default, this is